 Topic Collection Cover Page

-Medical Countermeasure Commercialization
+Medical Countermeasures Commercialization

 Topic Collection

-Medical Countermeasure Commercialization
+Medical Countermeasures Commercialization

 The COVID-19 pandemic required unprecedented coordination and cooperation between the U.S. government and the pharmaceutical industry to bring vaccines to the public in record time.
 The U.S. government is also committed to enhancing the nation’s public health security and emergency preparedness by facilitating innovative products and solutions between federal agencies and public stakeholders.